Can pets eat Flaxseed?

 Description

-For pets, small portions are important because excess fiber or oil may cause loose stool, gas, or stomach upset.
-Use plain, unsweetened flax products and avoid large amounts.
+Small portions of ground flaxseed are safe.
+Excess fiber or oil may cause loose stool or gas.
+Use plain, unsweetened flax products only; avoid large amounts or concentrated oils without veterinary guidance.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.